At hearing, Republicans recast Jan. 6 rioters as victims

-Category: U.S. Politics Hits: 1Rep.
+Category: U.S. Politics Hits: 2Rep.
 Paul Gosar, R-Ariz., questions former acting Attorney General Jeffrey Rosen as he testifies during the House Oversight and Reform Committee hearing on the Jan.
 6 attack on the Capitol.
 (Bill Clark/CQ Roll Call)

 Less than an hour after Republicans ousted Wyoming Rep. Liz Cheney from her role in conference leadership for criticizing former President Donald Trump, House Republicans sought to recast the Jan.
 6 insurrection at the Capitol, with the rioters now assuming the roles of victims.